metapages/metapage/app/docs/pages/04_api.md

 ### Metapage.MetaframeClient#iframe

-The concrete metaframe [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) HTML element.
+A promise returning the metaframe [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) HTML element.

+This must be a promise because the `metaframe.json` file is downloaded and used to help construct the iframe (e.g. permissions)

 ### Metapage.MetaframeClient#dispose